Stefan Dušan: Church policy

-Dušan rejected Constantinople's claims to authority over the Serbian Orthodox Church and contemplated a religious union with the Latin Church.
-In 1354, Dušan reached out to the Papal States, offering to recognise Pope Innocent VI as the "father of all Christians" and to solidify a union between the Catholic and Serbian Orthodox Church, in exchange for supporting Dušan in his plans for a military crusade against the Turks.
-Dušan's plans were welcomed, however such plans never materialized due to his death in 1355.

 With the raising of the Serbian Archbishopric to a Patriarchate, serious changes in the organization of the church followed.
 Joanikije II became Patriarch.
 Bishoprics (Eparchies) were raised to Metropolitanates, and new territories of the Ochrid Archbishopric and Ecumenical Constantinople were added to the jurisdiction of the Serbian church.
 The Ecumenical Patriarchate of Constantinople had Dušan excommunicated in 1350, although this did not affect the religious organization.
+Dušan rejected Constantinople's claims to authority over the Serbian Church and contemplated a religious union with the Latin Church.
+In 1354, Dušan reached out to the Papal States, offering to recognise Pope Innocent VI as the "father of all Christians" and to solidify a union between the Catholic and Serbian Church, in exchange for supporting Dušan in his plans for a military crusade against the Turks.
+Dušan's plans were welcomed, however such plans never materialized due to his death in 1355.

 Under Serbian jurisdiction came one of the foremost centers of spirituality – Mount Athos.
-As of November 1345, Athonite monks accept his supreme rule, and Dušan guaranteed autonomy, also giving a row of economic privileges, with tremendous gifts and endowments.
-The monks of Chilandar (the cradle of the Serbian church, founded by Saint Sava, his ancestor) came at the front of the ecclesiastical community.
+As of November 1345, Athonite monks accepted his supreme rule, and Dušan guaranteed autonomy, also giving a row of economic privileges, with tremendous gifts and endowments.
+The monks of Chilandar (the cradle of the Serbian church, founded by Saint Sava, Dušan's ancestor) came at the front of the ecclesiastical community.

 In his codex, Dušan accentuates his role as a protector of Christianity and points out the independence of the church.
 From the codex we can also see care that the parishes are equally arranged both in cities and villages.
-He was also taking care of few churches and monasteries from Bari to the west, to Jerusalem to the east.
+He also took care of the few churches and monasteries from Bari in the west to Jerusalem in the east.

-Besides Orthodox Christians, there were many Catholics in the Empire, mostly in the coastal cities, Cattaro, Alessio (modern Lezhë) etc. In the court of Dušan there were also Catholics (servants from Cattaro and Ragusa, mercenaries, guests etc.).
-In the central parts, Saxons were in areas active in mining and trading.
-Serbia under Dušan claimed its identity through Orthodoxy, and opposition to Catholicism.
+Besides Orthodox Christians, there were many Catholics in the Empire, mostly in the coastal cities of Cattaro, Alessio (modern Lezhë) etc. Catholics were also present on his court (servants from Cattaro and Ragusa, mercenaries, guests etc.).
+In the central parts, Saxons were present in areas active in mining and trading.
+Serbia under Dušan claimed its identity through Orthodoxy and opposition to Catholicism.
 Catholics were persecuted, especially Catholic Albanians.